 Once you have cut out your panels take to the ironing board and press.
 Start by pressing up to the wrong side to create the hem, turn the hem up 1/4 inch and press.
 Turn 1/4 inch hem up again with 1/4 fold and press.
 You can pin these in place if you aren’t confident but the press from the iron should keep in place for you.
 Take the pressed panels to your sewing machine and sew on the edge of the fold with a straight stitch.

-To create the neat edges of your curtain panels, simply fold over toward the back 1/4 inch.
+To create the neat edges of your wendy house curtains panels, simply fold over toward the back 1/4 inch.
 Press the fold in place and sew with a straight stitch.
 Try to get the running stitch to be even by lining up the edge of your fabric with the edge of your foot.

 Creating The Loop